Andry-Smirnov/richmemo/README.md

 ```

 - `TextStart: Integer` - the character position to be queried for font parameters
 - `var TextParams: TFontParams` - output value, filled with charachter's font attributes.
-If the method fails and returns false, record's field values is undefined.
+If the method fails and returns `false`, record's field values is undefined.

 Fill font params of the character, at `TextStart` position.
 Method returns `True` if textstart is valid character position, and `False` overwise.